BHSAI/MONSTROUS/README.md

 - A Similarity Approach folder containing the data for our non-GCNN transporters.
 This data includes csv files containing lists of compounds for each transporter.
 - A python folder containing the code that will run the MONSTROUS command line tool.
 - An examples folder containing an example input as well as output files for each output format the tool supports.
+- An applicability domain folder containing a standalone applicability domain script along with supporting examples.

 ### GCNN
 The GCNN folder contains two subfolders: compounds and models.
 In the compounds folder are CSV files for each transport protein, containing a list of reference compounds that are known inhibitors or substrates for the given transporter.
 These compounds are used in generating the applicability domain for that transporter.
 In the models folder we hold the models for each GCNN transporter.
 These models are used to generate the values for GCNN transporters